christoff-buerger/racr/examples/examples-overview.md

 Thus, each abstract syntax graph is model of both, the given and computed information _and_ their graphical representation.
 The respective attributes enable a clear encapsulation of language concerns, for which reason a convenient model-view-controller solution is achieved without code mixing, doubling or unnecessary interdependencies.
 Thereby, the controller is automagically realised by _RACR's_ incremental evaluation.

-The solution uses [_Racket_](http://racket-lang.org) libraries for its GUI implementation, for which reason it only works with _Racket_.
+The solution uses [_Racket_](http://racket-lang.org) for its GUI implementation for which reason it only works with _Racket_.

 Objectives:
   * Simple models@runtime example introducing _RACR_-based incremental evaluation:
     * Encoding of state in abstract syntax trees (model of real world: questions presented in a GUI to a user)
     * State changes via rewriting (model updates: user answers)
-    * State reasoning and reaction on changes via attributes (model reasoning to derive real world actions: computation of expression values & re-rendering of GUI elements if necessary)
+    * State reasoning and reaction on changes via attributes (model reasoning to derive real world actions: computation of the expression values of computed questions & re-rendering of GUI elements if necessary)

 ## Petri Nets